reynierg/websites-monitor/README.md

 This command will build the corresponding docker image the first time, and will run it.<br>

+To be able to execute every service in a different machine or VM, just clone the repository in 2 different machines/VMs, and follow the configuration steps mentioned previously.
+Make sure to copy the Kafka service certificates and key files to both machines, inside the `kafka_certs` directory.

 # RUN-TESTS

-For run the linters and tests, first will be needed to install the development
+For run the linters and tests is being used `tox`.
+It will run the linters and tests against Python 3.6 and Python3(whatever be the last version installed).
+For that purpose, first will be needed to install the development requirements:
-requirements:
 ## Create and activate a virtual environment
 Being in the project directory, execute the following commands:
 ```